jvalkovv/Basic-Games/SnakeGame/README.md

  Game Over -> The game is over only when the snake bite himself.
  ![GameOver](https://user-images.githubusercontent.com/103044357/189385856-a6625e06-9863-4e53-8ac2-aff660768a47.png)

-The old vision of the game.
+The old vision of the game:

 ![Snake](https://user-images.githubusercontent.com/103044357/188939159-c943f617-85d1-42fe-b24b-f4599557e585.png)